Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Experimental Methods

 \subsubsection{\taupipipi vertex reconstruction at LHCb}

-At the LHC, the energies of the partons whose collisions produce the $\bbbar$ pairs are not known, so $B$ tagging cannot be employed.
+At the LHC, the energies of the partons whose collisions produce the $\bbbar$ pairs are not known, so it is not possible to derive the 4-momentum of one $b$-hadron from the reconstruction of the other.
 However, by taking advantage of the excellent vertexing capabilities of LHCb, in the case that the $\tau$ lepton decays to at least three charged particles, the momentum of the parent $b$-hadron in $\HbHcutaunu$ events can still be precisely determined up to a discrete ambiguity.
 This procedure was established in 2018 by the hadronic-$\tau$ measurement of $\calR(D^{*+})$ with $\tau \to \pi^+ \pi^+ \pi^- \nu$~\cite{Aaij:2017deq}. \footnote{The channel \taupipipi always includes contributions from the $\tau \to \pi^- \pi^+ \pi^- \pi^0 (\pi^0) \nu$ channels, unless specified otherwise.}

-In general, about 100 tracks arise from a primary vertex (PV) within a $pp$ collision at LHCb, such that the location of this vertex can be measured to an excellent precision of around 10~$\mu$m.
-In $\Bbar^0 \rightarrow D^{*+} \tau^-\nutb$ events with the $D^{*+}$ meson decaying promptly via the $D^{*+}\to D^0\pi^+$ strong decay, the $D^0$ vertex can be reconstructed as the intersection of its kaon and pion daughters with a 150~$\mu$m precision along the $z$ direction (see Fig.~\ref{fig:topologies} top).
+In general, about 100 tracks arise from a primary vertex (PV) within a $pp$ collision at LHCb, such that the location of this vertex can be measured to an excellent precision of around 10~$\mu$m along the beam direction.
+In $\Bbar^0 \rightarrow D^{*+} \tau^-\nutb$ events with the $D^{*+}$ meson decaying promptly via the $D^{*+}\to D^0\pi^+$ strong decay, the $D^0$ vertex can be reconstructed as the intersection of its kaon and pion daughters with a 150~$\mu$m precision along the $z$ direction~\cite{Aaij:2017deq} (see Fig.~\ref{fig:topologies} top).
 The vertex for the \taupipipi decay can be measured to a 200~$\mu$m precision.
-Due to the very small angle between the directions of the bachelor pion produced in the $D^{*+}$ decay and the reconstructed $D^0$, their intersection has poor precision and is not used in the determination of the position of the $\Bbar^0$ vertex.
+Because of the very small angle between the directions of the bachelor pion produced in the $D^{*+}$ decay and the reconstructed $D^0$, their intersection has poor precision and is not used in the determination of the position of the $\Bbar^0$ vertex.
 Instead, this position is estimated with a $\sim$1~mm resolution as the intersection of the $D^{*+}$ and \tauon trajectories, where the \tauon line of flight is approximated by the $\pi^- \pi^+ \pi^-$ direction.
 Thanks to the large boost of $b$-hadrons at LHCb, $\beta\gamma \sim 50$, these three vertices are well separated and determine the directions of flight of the $\Bbar^0$ meson and $\tau$ lepton momenta---the unit vectors $\hat{\bm{p}}_{B}$ and $\hat{\bm{p}}_{\tau}$, respectively---with fairly good precision.

 With $\hat{\bm{p}}_{\tau}$ known and the $\pi^- \pi^+ \pi^-$ hadronic state fully reconstructed, the $\tau$ energy can be determined up to a two-fold ambiguity, arising from the solution of the quadratic relation $(p_{\tau} - p_{\pi\pi\pi})^2 = 0$.
 This result, when further combined with $\hat{\bm{p}}_{B}$ and the full reconstruction of the $D^{*+}$, in turn allows the determination of the $B$ momentum up to a four-fold ambiguity from the quadratic $(p_{B} - p_{D^*} - p_{\tau})^2 = 0$.
 The resulting overall $\qsq$ resolution is around $19\%$.